 Let’s start with right now.
 The biggest expansion at Walt Disney World in recent memory is Star Wars: Galaxy’s Edge, and that’s done now that the second ride, Star Wars: Rise of the Resistance, has debuted.
 This is the flagship attraction of Star Wars Land, and the biggest budget ride that Walt Disney World has ever built.

-Additionally, the Disney Skyliner gondolas are operating, most visible construction at Disney’s Hollywood Studios has wrapped up, and Mickey & Minnie’s Runaway Railway will open in a matter of weeks.
+Additionally, the Disney Skyliner gondolas are operating, all construction at Disney’s Hollywood Studios has wrapped up, and Mickey & Minnie’s Runaway Railway is now open.
 Plus, both Grand Destino Tower and Disney’s Riviera Resort are now open.

-There’s also the downside of waiting until Spring or Christmas 2020, and that’s the likelihood of increased construction at Epcot as that park continues the rest of its huge reimagining.
-Future World is currently in rough shape, and that’ll likely continue throughout 2020.
+There’s also the downside of waiting until Christmas, and that’s the likelihood of increased construction at Epcot as that park continues the rest of its huge reimagining.
+Future World is currently in rough shape, and that’ll likely continue throughout this year.

 In fact, this is such an issue that we have a separate Should You Skip Epcot?post that discusses the pros and cons of visiting during this state of transition.
 We think most people will still want to see Epcot–and World Showcase is pretty much free of construction–but it’s still worth reading that and seeing all of the photos to mentally prepare yourself for how Epcot looks right now.